History of eugenics: United States

 With the passage of the Immigration Act of 1924, eugenicists for the first time played an important role in the Congressional debate as expert advisers on the threat of "inferior stock" from eastern and southern Europe.
 While eugenicists did support the act, they were also backed by many labor unions.
 The new act, inspired by the eugenic belief in the racial superiority of "old stock" white Americans as members of the "Nordic race" (a form of white supremacy), strengthened the position of existing laws prohibiting race-mixing.
 Eugenic considerations also lay behind the adoption of incest laws in much of the U.S. and were used to justify many anti-miscegenation laws.

 Stephen Jay Gould asserted that restrictions on immigration passed in the United States during the 1920s (and overhauled in 1965 with the Immigration and Nationality Act) were motivated by the goals of eugenics.
 During the early 20th century, the United States and Canada began to receive far higher numbers of Southern and Eastern European immigrants.
 It has been argued that this stirred both Canada and the United States into passing laws creating a hierarchy of nationalities, rating them from the most desirable Anglo-Saxon and Nordic peoples to the Chinese and Japanese immigrants, who were almost completely banned from entering the country.
 Others, however, argued that Congress gave virtually no consideration to these factors, and claim the restrictions were motivated primarily by a desire to maintain the country's cultural integrity against the heavy influx of foreigners.

-In the US, eugenic supporters included Theodore Roosevelt, Research was funded by distinguished philanthropies and carried out at prestigious universities.
+In the US, eugenics supporters included Theodore Roosevelt.
+Research was funded by distinguished philanthropies and carried out at prestigious universities.
 It was taught in college and high school classrooms.
-Margaret Sanger founded Planned Parenthood of America to urge the legalization of contraception for poor, immigrant women.
-In its time eugenics was touted by some as scientific and progressive, the natural application of knowledge about breeding to the arena of human life.
+In its time eugenics was touted by some as scientific and progressive; the natural application of knowledge about breeding to the arena of human life.
 Before the realization of death camps in World War II, the idea that eugenics would lead to genocide was not taken seriously by the average American.